-Dnisters Commitment to our Members
+Dnister's Commitment to our Members

-Dnister is committed to serving our members fairly, honestly and compassionately:
+Dnister is committed to serving our Members fairly, honestly and compassionately.
+The following is our commitment to you:

-- The Board of Directors, management and staff are committed to ensuring Dnister continues into the long-term future as a viable credit union by being financially strong and sustainable, whilst complying with all Australian legislative and regulatory requirements. - Dnister will continue to take all necessary steps to ensure our members' financial assets and personal information, for which we are the 'trusted caretakers', are protected, safe and secure against fraud and unauthorized use. - Dnister will always act in the best interests of our members, acting legally, morally, ethically and compassionately during our dealings with them. - Dnister will always be respectful to our members, staff and patrons by listening to them and supporting them where we can. - Dnister will work in partnership with community groups of the Ukrainian and Latvian communities (that are members of Dnister) for the benefit of us all.
+- The Board of Directors, management and staff are committed to ensuring Dnister continues into the long-term future as a viable credit union by being financially strong and sustainable, whilst complying with all Australian legislative and regulatory requirements. - Dnister will continue to take all necessary steps to ensure our Members' financial assets and personal information, for which we are the 'trusted caretakers', are protected, safe and secure against fraud and unauthorized use. - Dnister will always act in the best interests of our Members, acting legally, morally, ethically and compassionately during our dealings with them. - Dnister will always be respectful to our Members, staff and patrons by listening to them and supporting them where we can.

+Dnister will work in partnership with community groups of the Ukrainian and Latvian communities (that are Members of Dnister) for the benefit of us all.